 Science Objectives for Everyone

 The Intravehicular Activity Clothing Study (IVA Clothing Study) dresses crewmembers in commercially available lightweight clothes that have been designed to resist odors.
 The IVA Clothing Study was developed under the Advanced Exploration Systems (AES) Program Logistics Reduction and Repurposing Project.
-There is no laundry in space, so dirty garments are discarded aboard ISS cargo resupply spacecraft.
+There is no laundry in space, so dirty garments are discarded via the ISS cargo resupply spacecraft.
 Sufficient cotton clothes for a crew of six add more than 900 pounds of freight to the International Space Station.
 Replacing crew clothes with non-cotton apparel, such as polyester, wool, and modacrylic, reduces weight for cargo launches and trash removal, while providing crewmembers with comfortable, longer-lasting clothes.

 Science Results for Everyone